ENT Throat and Voice Care

 - Chronic cough that is partly due to habit

 Do you rely on your voice to make a living?
 Are you struggling with hoarseness, vocal fatigue or other persistent voice problems?
-Our Professional Voice Program can help anyone regain their voice, especially individuals such as teachers, actors, singers and salespeople who rely on it as one of their most important professional tools.
+Our Vocal Health Program can help anyone regain their voice, especially individuals such as teachers, actors, singers and salespeople who rely on it as one of their most important professional tools.
 Our physicians, nurse practitioners and speech-language pathologists have a unique understanding of how the voice works.
 Some of our team members are singers, and have a special interest in helping professional vocalists.

 Chronic Cough Program